johnmartinsson/adversarial-representation-learning/README.md

-# Instructions to train the privatization network
+# Instructions for learning synthetic replacement of private attributes
 In this README we include a detailed description on how to download the data used in this study, how to setup the environment to run the scripts in, and how to run the experiments and produce results.

 ## File structure